Grew • Command Line Interface

 The input data are:

-- one (Mono mode) or several (Multi mode) corpora
+- one (Mono mode) or more (Multi mode) corpora

-- any number of clustering item (either key of whether)
+- any number of clustering items (either key or whether)

-By default, it returns a JSON describing several embedded dictionaries, counting in each corpus, each request clustered following clustering items.
+By default, it returns a JSON describing several embedded dictionaries, counting in each corpus, each request clustered according to clustering items.

 If the output dimension is 2, the statistics can be printed as a TSV table.
 This is the case for: